aws/eks-anywhere/docs/content/en/docs/clustermgmt/etcd-backup-restore/ubuntu-rhel-etcd-backup.md

 ```bash
 scp -i $PRIV_KEY snapshot.db ec2-user@$ETCD_VM_IP:/home/ec2-user
 ```
-2. To run the etcdctl snapshot restore command, you need to provide the following configuration parameters:
+2. To run the etcdctl or etcdutl snapshot restore command, you need to provide the following configuration parameters:
 * name: This is the name of the etcd member.
 The value of this parameter should match the value used while starting the member.
 This can be obtained by running:
 ```bash
 export ETCD_NAME=$(cat /etc/etcd/etcd.env | grep ETCD_NAME | awk -F'=' '{print $2}')